kristinemlarson/gnssIR_matlab_v3/README.md

 Executables

-* My RINEX translators are on this gitHub acccount, bu if you are using Linux on a PC or MacOS, I do have static executable files.
+* My RINEX translators are on this gitHub acccount, bu if you are using Linux on a PC or MacOS, I will be posting static executable files as soon as I get a chance.
 The one you need should be renamed as gpsSNR.e and gnssSNR.e and stored in EXE.

 * CRX2RNX, Compressed to Uncompressed RINEX, which you can find at http://terras.gsi.go.jp/ja/crx2rnx.html This must be stored in the EXE directory.

 # Running the Code

+Change this function to set your environment variables: set_reflection_env_variables.m

 The main function call is gnssIR_lomb.m  It has both required and optional inputs.